yingrliu/yingrliu.github.io/index.md

 dynamics of time series.
 Before that, I received Bachelor degree of Automation Control from University of Electronic Science and Technology of China (UESTC).

-I have a broad range of interest and curiosity in research.
+I have a broad range of interest and curiosity.
 Learning brings me a lot of happiness in both academics and life.
 If you think we could learn from each other, feel free to reach out~~~😆😆😆

 # News